hanyuanye/C-Compiler/README.md

 2. Open a terminal and navigate to the directory.
 3. Type "make" to generate the assembly file called "assembly.s"
 4. Type "make asm" to compile and run the assembly file.

+To change the source code being compiled, enter compiler.cpp and edit the string "code".